SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### Hardware Overview

-Thispage displays a tree view with information about the hardware of the Alcatel 7750 SR. This tree view contains the following levels:
+This page displays a tree view with information about the hardware of the Alcatel 7750 SR. This tree view contains the following levels:

 - Level 1: **Chassis Table**